MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/manipulable-setup.md

 ## Hover IK Settings

 IK settings to be used when hovering over an object.

-- **Hand Pose Shape**: The hand pose shape to put the avatar's hand into when hovering over the object
+- **Hover Hand Pos**: The hand pose shape to put the avatar's hand into when hovering over the object.
-- **Hand Pose Size**: Size of the hand pose from 0 – 1.
+- **Hover Hand Pose Size:** Size of the hand pose from 0 – 1.
+Note that this setting is only adjustable for some of the positions listed in the **Hover Hand Pos** drop-down: *Pinch*, *Cylinder* and *Ball*.
+For the remaining positions, the setting is set to a default of 0.5 and is grayed out.
+- **Override Hover Hand Rotation**: TBD
 - **Enable IK Tracking**: Whether or not the avatar's arm will reach towards the object while hovering using IK targeting.
     - **Constrain IK Spherical**: If true, arm IK will be done on a sphere.
 This will cause the avatar arm to not stick straight out.